ebi-ait/ingest-kube-deployment/README.md

 The backup system takes the output of Mongo's `mongodump` utility and puts them into a compressed directory (tarball), which are moved to the specified S3 bucket.
 They are preserved in format that Mongo utilities should be able to process and understand.

 ### Restoring Data
+The compressed directories of database backups available in the S3 bucket can be decompressed using the `tar` utility as follows:

+    tar -xzvf 2018-04-04T11_37.tar.gz

+This will create a directory named `2018-04-04T11_37` which contains the output of the `mongodump`.
+The `tar` utility provides more options documented in its manual (`man tar`).

+To restore the backup data, the `mongorestore` utility is used:

+    mongorestore 2018-04-04T11_37

+The [official documentation for `mongorestore`](https://docs.mongodb.com/manual/reference/program/mongorestore/) tool lists more options for customising the restoration process.